American expansionism under Donald Trump: Proposed acquisition

 On January 16, the CEOs of major Danish companies Novo Nordisk, Vestas and Carlsberg among others were assembled for a crisis meeting in the Ministry of State to discuss the situation.
 On the subsequent day, former chief executive Friis Arne Petersen in the Danish Ministry of Foreign Affairs described the situation as "historically unheard of", while Noa Redington, special adviser to former prime minister Helle Thorning-Schmidt, compared the international pressure on Denmark to that during the 2005 Jyllands-Posten Muhammad cartoons controversy.
 Political commentator Henrik Qvortrup stated on the 17th that a mention of Greenland during Trump's inaugural address on January 20 would confirm Trump's seriousness, making the situation one of Denmark's largest international crises since World War II.

 On February 6, 2025, a poll conducted by USA Today between January 7, 2025, and January 10, 2025, was released which showed that only 11% of Americans said that Trump should purchase or annex Greenland.
 29% of Americans said that they thought that acquiring Greenland was a good but unrealistic idea, and 53% of Americans said that they don't support the idea of annexing Greenland.
 On May 4, 2025, during an interview on NBC's Meet the Press, when asked about the potential use of military force to annex Greenland, Trump replied, "I don't rule it out.
 I don't say I'm going to do it, but I don't rule out anything.
 No, not there.
 We need Greenland very badly.
 Greenland is a very small amount of people, which we'll take care of, and we'll cherish them, and all of that.
 But we need that for international security."

+In January 2026, Trump expressed renewed interest in annexing Greenland, refusing to rule out military force and threatening tariffs on participating countries of Operation Arctic Endurance, A January 2026 Quinnipiac poll, found that 86% of American respondents opposed using military force to take over Greenland, and 55% opposed buying it.

 Make Greenland Great Again Act

 On January 13, 2025, legislation was introduced in the U.S. House of Representatives by Rep. Andy Ogles to authorize the United States Government to acquire Greenland on behalf of the U.S., granting to Congress a 60-day review period prior to integration of Greenlandic territory into the United States.
 As of the date of introduction, the bill had 12 co-sponsors and had been referred to the United States House Committee on Foreign Affairs for review.
 On January 26, 2025, former Minister for Greenland Tom Høyem stated that the 1917 agreement with the United Kingdom still stood, giving them the right of first refusal in the event of any sale of the islands.